-Amulets were often a charm or piece of jewelry that bore either the images of idols or were tokens consecrated to idols, which were believed to possess certain magical powers of protection.
-Since the weak were more likely to suffer from evil influences than the strong, it was usually only women and children who wore them.
-In fact, amulets have a long history in Jewish practice, and their use was accepted even by some ancient rabbis who believed in their power.
+Amulets were a charm or piece of jewelry that either bore the images of idols or were consecrated to idols.
+They were believed to possess certain magical powers of protection.
+Since the weak were more likely to suffer from evil influences and demons than the strong, it was usually only women and children who wore such means of protection.
+Amulets have a long history in Jewish practice, and their use was accepted by the ancient rabbis who appeared also to believe in their power.

-Judas and his men took up a collection to be sent to Jerusalem and prayed for the fallen men, that the soldiers might be forgiven this transgression: "For if he were not expecting that those who had fallen would rise again, it would have been superfluous and foolish to pray for the dead.
+Judas and his men prayed for the fallen and took up a collection to be sent to Jerusalem, that they may be forgiven this transgression: "For if he were not expecting that those who had fallen would rise again, it would have been superfluous and foolish to pray for the dead.
 But if he was looking to the splendid reward that is laid up for those who fall asleep in godliness, it was a holy and pious thought.
 Therefore he made atonement for the dead, that they might be delivered from their sin" (2 Maccabees 12:44-45).

 This is the first known statement of the doctrine that a sin offering and prayer make atonement for the sins of the dead, justified by the hope that the dead would rise again.
-Similarly in 2 Timothy 1:16-18, St. Paul appears to be praying for his recently deceased friend, Onesiphorus: "May the Lord grant mercy to the household of Onesiphorus, for he often refreshed; he was not ashamed of my chains, but when he arrived in Rome he searched for me eagerly and found me - may the Lord grant him to find mercy from the Lord on that Day - and you well know what services he rendered at Ephesus."
-These Scripture passages form the basis for the Church's teaching on Purgatory and the worthiness of prayers for the dead.
+Similarly in 2 Timothy 1:16-18, St. Paul appears to be praying for a dead person, his friend Onesiphorus: "May the Lord grant mercy to the household of Onesiphorus, for he often refreshed; he was not ashamed of my chains, but when he arrived in Rome he searched for me eagerly and found me - may the Lord grant him to find mercy from the Lord on that Day - and you well know what services he rendered at Ephesus."
+These Scripture passages form the basis for the Church's teaching on Purgatory and prayers for the dead.

-After Judas' death, his brother Jonathan succeeded him as commander of the army and high priest.
-The one who provoked the revolt in the first place, Antiochus IV, contracted a painful wasting disease while on a military campaign and died in agony.
-Meanwhile within Israel there were Hellenists who refused to give up.
+A year after the Maccabees' triumph at the Temple, the Jews retained a measure of autonomy.
+Such peace was further ensured when Antiochus IV contracted a painful wasting disease while on a military campaign and died in agony.

+Still, Hellenists within Israel refused to give up their fight.
 Unhappy at the turn of events which returned the "old-fashioned" Jews to power, they repeatedly invited the Greeks to send in more troops.
-Such battles continued for a generation under leaders from Judas' clan, the Hasmoneans.
+Such battles continued for a generation under leaders from Judas' own clan, the Hasmoneans.
+Eventually with the death of Judas' brother, Simon, the last son of Mattathias, the Maccabean Revolt came to an end in 134 B.C.

-In 141 B.C., the last of Judas' brothers, Simon, led a delegation to Rome and successfully won official recognition for the Hasmonean dynasty, ushering in a brief period of relative peace and independence (1 Maccabees 14:41).
-However the successes of the Hasmonean dynasty were soon overshadowed by murderous corruption.
-There was constant infighting and fratricidal killings among themselves as various groups began to splinter off from the family.
-Simon himself was assassinated along with his two of his sons by Ptolemy, the governor of Jericho.
-In a few decades the feast of Hanukkah itself was largely ignored.
-In fact, it was to resolve infighting between two rival factions that Pompey, the Roman general and statesman, was invited to Jerusalem to mediate the dispute.
-This eventually led to Rome's control of Israel (Palestine) and the end of her short-lived independence.
+In fact the victories of the Hasmonean clan were soon overshadowed by corruption.
+There was constant infighting and even fratricidal killings as various groups began to splinter off from them.
+In a few decades the feast of Hanukkah itself came to be largely ignored.
+In fact, it was to resolve infighting between two rival factions for high priest that Pompey (Roman general and statesman) was invited to Jerusalem to settle the dispute, which led to the Roman conquest of Palestine and the destruction of the successors to the Hasmoneans, the Hasidim.

-In time the Sadduccees and Pharisee emerged from the dissipated Hasmonean dynasty to govern Israel, now under Roman occupation.
-Still, the people of Israel saw in Hanukkah a message of hope that "new Maccabees" would one day rise and their independence would be restored.
+In time the Sadduccees, Pharisees, Essenes, and Zealots emerged from the remnants of these families and inherited much of the religious power vacuum left by the Hasmoneans.
+Then, with Rome in power, the people saw in Hanukkah a message of hope that "new Maccabees" would one day rise and independence would finally be restored.